This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 There are tremendous cruises if you’re made out of money.
 If you’re not, don’t worry; the major cruise lines will still give you an amazing experience.

 Here’s what to look for: you want a one-way cruise, from Vancouver to either Seward or Whittier.
-That way you can see several ports and still end up an easy trip away from Anchorage and Denali.
-I prefer cruising northbound, starting in Vancouver, so that the scenery becomes more Alaskan the farther you go.
+That way you can see several ports and still end up positioned to visit Anchorage and Denali.
+I prefer cruising northbound, starting in Vancouver, so that the scenery becomes more unique the farther you go.

 Sunday – Boarding in Vancouver